Water-borne Diseases and You

 Bacteria, Viruses, and Parasites

-• Symptoms: Abrupt onset of diarrhea, abdominal cramps, vomiting, fever
+• Symptoms: Abrupt onset of diarrhoea, abdominal cramps, vomiting, fever

 • Severity: Mild to moderate